sautee/sautee.github.io/_posts/2021-06-12-vimeotransform.md

 Video is a very engaging format.
 Over 80% of internet traffic is video.

-It is great for *marketing*.
+It is great for marketing.
 On social media, video gets three to four times more clicks than images or text.

-It is great for *education and training*.
+It is great for education and training.
 Think employee onboarding for distributed teams or product demos.

-It is also a great way to engage with a *remote audience*.
+It is also a great way to engage with a remote audience.
 Think livestreams combined with graphics where the audience can interact with the presenter.

 The opportunity?
 In 2017, a platform where users could do all of this in one place was practically non-existent.
 Vimeo understood this as a big, underserved market, and decided to pivot from a media company competing with Netflix, to a SaaS technology company.